Past Perfect Continuous ESL Worksheets, Games and Activities

 ESL Past Simple and Past Perfect Continuous Game - Grammar and Speaking: Forming Sentences from Prompts, Freer Practice - Group Work - Upper-intermediate (B2) - 20 minutes

 In this free past perfect continuous activity, students play a pelmanism style game where they combine past perfect continuous and past simple sentence halves together with when to make logical sentences.
-In groups, students take it in turns to turn over one past perfect continuous card and one past simple card from each set.
+In groups, students take turns turning over one past perfect continuous card and one past simple card from each set.
 If a student can combine the two sentence halves with when to make a logical sentence, the student keeps the two cards and scores a point.
 If a logical sentence cannot be made, the student turns the cards back over.
 The student with the most points at the end of the game is the winner.

 Combinations Preview